pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 - `name`: The name of the secret to be imported to use as valuesFrom in kapp.
 - `namespace`: The namespace where the secret exists.
-- `create_export`:  A Boolean flag that determines whether a `SecretExport` resource should be created in the namespace.
+- `create_export`:  A Boolean flag that indicates whether a `SecretExport` resource is created in the namespace.
 The default value is `false`.
 If the secret is already exported, ensure that it is exported to the `tap-namespace-provisioning` namespace.

 >**Note** The `stringData` key of the secret must have .`yaml` or .`yml` suffix.